comrade-coop/aapp-toolkit/README.md

 ### Core Concepts

-- **DNS-Based Attested Service Discovery**
-  aApp instances are discovered both publicly and privately via DNS.
-During the initial bootstrapping, the app takes ownership of a DNS zone used for public and private communications.

 - **P2P Bootstrapping**
   The first instance is bootstrapped by the developer following a remote attestation process.
 The toolkit provides a minimal bootstrapping workflow that can be extended or integrated into a broader governance and transparency framework based on your application's or network's specific requirements.
 Subsequent instances are self-bootstrapped through mutual attestation.
 This process configures proxies, seeds initial secrets, and ensures traceability in the certificate-issuing process using a publicly auditable transparency log.

+- **DNS-Based Attested Service Discovery**
+  aApp instances are discoverable both publicly and privately using DNS.
+During the initial bootstrapping process, the application assumes ownership of a DNS zone, enabling seamless public and private communication.
+This DNS ownership plays a crucial role in facilitating the certificate issuance process during peer-to-peer (P2P) bootstrapping.
+Depending on the specific use case and the applicable governance and transparency framework, the DNS zone can be managed using blockchain technology through on-chain attestation.
+This approach ensures trust and accountability in the DNS zone's management.
+For more details, refer to the [On-Chain Attestation documentation](docs/ONCHAINATTESTATION.md).

 - **High Availability**
   Multiple aApp instances form a network, actively monitoring application state and reporting to service discovery components.